Change of Graduate Program

 The CCS Publishing Award, sponsored by the Office of Academic Affairs, will be awarded to two faculty or staff members who, in the two calendar years prior to the nomination deadline, published exemplary scholarly or creative work as determined by the selection committee.
 Published works, including monographs, creative works (e.g., novels or anthologies of poetry), exhibition catalogs, textbooks, edited editions, or journal articles, may be nominated.
 Two awards will be granted annually, one for scholarly publishing and the other for creative publishing.
 The cash award is taxable income.

-Submitted works will be reviewed by a committee of faculty and staff appointed by the Dean of Academic Affairs.
+Submitted works will be reviewed by a faculty and staff committee appointed by the Dean of Academic Affairs.

 Committee Membership

-The selection committee consists of at least six voting members and an ex-officio.
-Current faculty members of the Library Committee and one elected staff member serve a three-year term.
-The committee is responsible for coordinating the award and selecting the winning submission for each category.
+The selection committee consists of eight voting members and an ex-officio.
+Current faculty members of the Library Committee, along with one elected staff member, serve a three-year term.
+The committee is responsible for coordinating the award process and selecting the winning submission in each category.

 Appointed Staff Member